Sustainability

 At BIL, employees with disabilities are working actively in the occupations and workplaces that suit their aptitudes and abilities.

 In Japan, companies beyond a certain scale are required by law to ensure a certain percentage of their total workforce is comprised of persons with disabilities.
-In FY2021, the employment rate of persons with disabilities at BIL was 2.29%, which underperformed the statutory employment rate.
-However, in FY2022, the employment rate was 2.35%; thus, meeting the statutory requirement.
-We will continue to hire persons with disabilities and undertake measures to support their activities in the workplace.
+The employment rate of persons with disabilities at BIL was 2.38% in FY2022; thus, meeting the statutory requirement of 2.3%.
+We will continue our efforts to create workplace environments where persons with disabilities can work with peace of mind, both in terms of their recruitment and their success.

 Changes in the employment rate of persons with disabilities* (Brother Industries, Ltd.)